Comic-Con-Museum/fan-forge-backend/README.md

         This ***must*** be kept secret and constant!
 It can be any random sequence of characters, so long as it's secret.
 Changing this will make every user account inaccessible unless the change is reverted.
-        FCB makes no attempts to track changes to this file.
+        The Fan Forge backend makes no attempts to track changes to this file by design.

  4. A [PostgreSQL][postgres] database.